pingcap/docs-tidb-operator/en/grant-permissions-to-remote-storage.md

       --namespace=<your-namespace>
     ```

-2. Use the [Overlay](overlay.md) feature to inject the Secret into the TiKVGroup or TiFlashGroup Pod.
+2. Use the [Overlay](overlay.md) feature to inject the Secret as environment variables into the TiKVGroup or TiFlashGroup Pod.
 The following example shows how to configure it for a TiKVGroup:

     > **Note:**
     >
-    > - Ensure the service principal has access to the target storage account.
+    > - When granting permissions by Azure AD, ensure the service principal has access to the target storage account.
     > - Restart the Pods after modifying the Secret to apply updated environment variables.

     ```yaml